tlarnold10/rustPresentation/presentation/rust/slides.md

     - Working with files, strings, and hashMap
     - Difficult enough to do in Rust without taking up a significant amount of time or stress
     - Funny
+- Let's run the application and take a look at the rust code

 ---
 transition: fade-out